20 Signature Boston Foods You Have to Try

 18. Stuffed Gnocchi at No. 9 Park

 Gnocchi is dreamy on its own.
 Who doesn’t love a doughy, pillowy pasta smothered in a rich sauce?
 However, at No. 9 Park, there is a gnocchi dish that makes regular old potato gnocchi seem like uncooked sticks of spaghetti.
-That is to say that the prune-stuffed gnocchi that has remained the crown jewel on No. 9 Park’s menu for decades is more than just pasta — it’s an experience.
+That is to say that the prune-stuffed gnocchi that has remained the crown jewel on No. 9 Park’s menu for decades is more than just pasta — it’s a Boston food experience.

 This beloved dish is made with prune-stuffed gnocchi served in an elegant sauce swimming with foie gras, almonds and vin santo.
 For some of the best food in Boston, No. 9 Park is where you need to be.